marfarma/quotes-collection/readme.txt

 	* `[quote|id=3]` displays quote with ID 3
 	* `[quote|random]` displays a random quote
 * The template function `quotescollection_display_randomquote()` can be used to display a random quote in places other than sidebar.
 * Support for Localization.
-As of version 1.2.1, translation is available in the following languages.
+As of version 1.2.4, translation is available in the following languages.
 	* Arabic
+	* Danish
 	* German
 	* Spanish
 	* French
+	* Croatian
 	* Italian
+	* Japanese
 	* Polish
 	* Russian
 	* Tamil